 World Cup podiums and Les Bleus' first European Championships trophy

-A golden generation of French footballers emerged in the 1980s with Michel Platini being the main star of the show.
-Jean Tigana, Alain Giresse and Luis Fernandez helped Platini in creating the "carre magique" ("Magic Square") partnership which proved so fruitful in the 1982 World Cup, where France lost to West Germany in the semi-finals on penalties.
+A golden generation of French players emerged in the 1980s with Michel Platini being the star of the show.
+Jean Tigana, Alain Giresse and Luis Fernandez helped Platini in creating the 'carre magique' (Magic Square) partnership which proved so fruitful at the 1982 World Cup.
+Despite the quartet, France lost to West Germany on penalties in the semi-finals.

 In 1984, France won the European Championships under the guidance of long-serving manager Michel Hidalgo.
 Platini and Bruno Bellone scored in a 2-0 final victory over Spain.
 Top scorer Platini's goal was his ninth of the tournament.